Guadeloupe travel destination

 Is it safe to travel to Guadeloupe?

-Do I need a visa to visit Guadeloupe?
+Do I need a visa for Guadeloupe?

-What language is spoken in Guadeloupe?
+Is English widely spoken in Guadeloupe?

 Ready for Guadeloupe?